-Smartphone monitoring of text, social media, email & browsers: Bark.us Sets time & app limits.
+Smartphone monitoring of text, social media, email & browsers: Bark.us

+If you'll allow your child to use social media, then Bark is a good too.
+It also sets time & app limits.
 Monitors all social media, browsers, text messages, and email.